aurelien-brabant/aurelienbrabant.fr/posts/create-a-robust-multi-language-system-using-react.md

 # Provide selected language using React Context

 In order for us to know which language is selected from almost anywhere in the app, we need to make this information available globally.
-In conjunction with hooks, [React Context](https://reactjs.org/docs/context.html) will help us getting this done, without the need to pass down the selected language to each component that would make use of it manually.
+In conjunction with hooks, [React Context](https://reactjs.org/docs/context.html) will help us getting this done without passing the language prop manually.

 ## Define a Language object

-Before we use context, we need to establish what a `Language` object is.
-As we are using TypeScript, it should be as easy as writing:
+Before we use context, we need to define what a `Language` object is.
+As we are using Typescript, it should be as easy as writing:

 ```tsx
 export type Language = 'fr' | 'en' | 'de' | 'es';